 What Happens if I Violate an Order of Protection in PA?

 Restraining orders are court-issued and therefore legally enforceable.
-If you are caught in violation of an order of protection in Pennsylvania, you can be found in criminal contempt.
-Contempt is a serious offense.
-Under Section 6114 of Pennsylvania’s Protection from Abuse Act, if you are guilty of criminal contempt after violating a PFA order you can face the following penalties.
+If you are caught in violation of an order of protection in Pennsylvania, you can be found in criminal contempt (ICC).
+Contempt is a serious offense that can result in your automatic arrest, even without a warrant, if police have probable cause to believe you violated the order.

 • Up to 6 months in jail